Restaurant Manager Salary

 List of Duties for the Restaurant General Manager

-Coordinate front and back of the house operations
+Coordinate front and back-of-house operations

 Manage employees